lepoco/wpfui/README.md

 ## Microsoft Property

 Design of the interface, choice of colors and the appearance of the controls were inspired by projects made by Microsoft for Windows 11.
-The Wpf.Ui.Demo app includes icons from Shell32 for Windows 11.
-These icons are the legal property of Microsoft and you may not use them in your own app without permission.
+The Wpf.Ui.Gallery app includes icons from _Microsoft Win Ui 3 Gallery_ app.
 They are used here as an example of creating tools for Microsoft systems.

 ## Segoe Fluent Icons